Advocacy

 The Northern Red Desert is often described as the largest unfenced area in the Lower 48.
 It is home to nine “wilderness study areas”— large, wild, roadless tracts determined through a national process to contain some of our nation’s best remote opportunities for solitude and recreation.
 These special places help preserve badlands, historic trails, fossilized remains from the shores of ancient seas, and early Native American petroglyphs and camps.
 The wide-open country also supports abundant wildlife, including a rare desert elk herd and crucial winter range for the migratory big game herds that roam southwest Wyoming.

-To learn more about the Red Desert’s long history of advocacy or to join the movement to protect this landscape, visit our organizations below.
+To learn more about the Red Desert’s long history of advocacy or to join the movement to protect this landscape, visit WWAs link below.